marcbourlon/TipTap/README.md

 Examples:
 - with any count of fingers tipping, act when exactly one is removed: _tip\*-untip_.
 (Why _tip\*_, not _tip+_?
 Because when you untip, the untipped finger is not tipping anymore (brilliant, I know, I know).
-So, untipping a single finger does return "untip", not "tip-untip")
+So, untipping a single finger returns only "untip", not "tip-untip")
 - with any count of fingers tipping, act when some new fingers start tipping: tip*-tip+
 - etc.